- Instructions for Form 1099-MISC - Introductory Material

 Services performed by someone who is not your employee (including parts and materials), box 7;

-Prizes and awards (see instructions for boxes 3
+Prizes and awards (see the instructions for boxes 3

 Other income payments (box 3);